-In relation to Notes in respect of which the "Prohibition of sales to consumers in Belgium" is specified as "Non Applicable" in the applicable Final Terms, any modification pursuant to this Condition 9 (b) cannot relate to an essential feature of the Notes and may not create an obvious imbalance between the rights and obligation of the parties to the detriment of the investor.
+In relation to Notes in respect of which the "Prohibition of sales to consumers in Belgium" is specified as "Non Applicable" in the applicable Final Terms, any modification pursuant to this Condition 9 (b) cannot relate to an essential feature of the Notes and may not create an obvious imbalance between the rights and obligation of the parties to the detriment of the Noteholders.
+Moreover such unilateral modifications must be made in response to the occurrence of force majeure or any other event that significantly changes the economy of the contract as originally agreed between the parties and which is not attributable to the issuer and finally, such amendment may not result in any costs being due by the relevant Noteholders.